Szymon-Czuszek/Python-Riddles/README.md

 👉 Here is a Python function that accomplishes this:

-**Efficiency:** The function employs a linear iteration through the string, maintaining variables (compressed_string and count).
+**⚡ Efficiency:** The function employs a linear iteration through the string, maintaining variables (compressed_string and count).
 It updates the compressed string as it traverses, resulting in a time complexity of O(n), where 'n' is the length of the input string.

 **Space Efficiency:** It uses a constant amount of additional space, storing only the compressed string and count variables.
 The space complexity remains low, making it efficient for different input sizes.